mirochaj/ares/doc/uth_mcmc.rst

 A generic MCMC example
 ======================
-In the example below, we'll show how to write your own likelihood function in the style required by *ares*.
+In the example below, we'll show how to write your own likelihood function in the style required by *ARES*.

 First, some fake data to work with: